Get started today.

 11 Messy play ideas EYFS

-Babies explore their interests and curiosity levels in stages of play development.
-Messy play activities for babies are important across all stages of play development.
-We share some easy messy play ideas to try with the babies in your nursery setting.
+Babies and toddlers explore their interests and curiosity levels in stages of play development.
+Messy play activities are important across all stages of play development.
+We share some easy messy play ideas to try in your nursery setting.

 Finger painting is a great way to make personalised keepsakes for your nursery parents.
 Use paper plates with blobs of different paint colours and encourage your toddlers to explore the different combinations of colours using their fingers, hands and feet.